Sinking Funds & Sinking Fund Forecasts

 Now, when this situation occurs there are a couple of options open to the Owners Corporation including:

-- Don't do anything and wait until repairs are required and raise the funds via a ‘passing the hat around’ or applying for a Strata Finance loan or raise a special levy. (not recommended)
+Don't do anything and wait until repairs are required and raise the funds via a ‘passing the hat around’ or applying for a Strata Finance loan or raise a special levy. (not recommended).
+Implement a Sinking Fund Levy (Sinking Fund Forecast) so the works can be completed when required. (recommended).

 Types of Strata Levies